KnudsenMorten/AzLogDcrIngestPS/README.md

 Start by running lines 1-275, which will load the initial header and build variables

-Demo1 will demonstrate data manipulation + show schema content
+Demo #1 will demonstrate data manipulation + show schema content

-Demo2 will demonstrate collection data + create LogAnalytics table + DCR + send data
+Demo #2 will demonstrate collection data + create LogAnalytics table + DCR + send data

-Demo3 will demonstrate collection of data, remove unnecessary data-properties, create schema with modified structure
+Demo #3 will demonstrate collection of data, remove unnecessary data-properties, create schema with modified structure

-Demo4 will demonstrate schema change of existing table
+Demo #4 will demonstrate schema change of existing table

 NOTE: